dansanderson/c-autotools-template/README.md

 * `EXTRA_DIST`

 ## Still to do

+More work is likely needed to make this template extensible enough for large real-world projects.
+For example, it might be useful for module source and test directories to be able to define additional Automake definitions, such as in a `module.mk` file that gets inserted in the appropriate place in `Makefile.am`.

+Creating or deleting source files requires re-running `makemake.py` and `./configure`.
+It would be nice if `make` could detect this case and re-run them automatically, similarly to how Automake can do this for some kinds of changes.

 It might be useful to write larger (non-unit) test programs that use a combination of real (non-mock) modules and mocks.
 It'd be nice to support a